yashsriram/hawkeye/README.md

 - Install the app in a device with front camera.
 - Give camera permission for the app from the device settings.
 - Place the device on a 2D plane facing a static ceiling and reset the visual odometer.
-- Now on moving the device it uses the video feed to track its 2D pose and visualizes it on screen.
+- On moving the device now, it uses the video feed to track its 2D pose and visualizes it on screen.

 ## demonstration

+## roadmap
+- [x] remove unnecessary opencv native libs.
+- [x] remove unused test files.
+- [x] remove socket station, screen\_simulator and all related stuff.
+- [x] remove cv.json.
+- [x] flatten engine/ dir.
+- [x] remove baseline algorithm vis.
+- [x] fix the anchor and video feed vis.
+- [x] improve name of project.
+- [ ] decrease repo size.